cloudengio/go.pkgs/webapp/cmd/webapp/README.md

                  dev - run a development server.
     self-signed-cert - create a self signed certificate

-flag: help requested

 This command is an example of how to create a simple `webapp` that uses react for the browser-side app and serves API endpoints for use by that app.
 See the comments and command line flag/help messages.